MuhammedZohaib/My-Second-Brain/OOP/JAVA and OOP.md

 * Edit
 * Compile
 * Load into memory
-* Bytecode Verification
+* Byte-code Verification
 * Execute

 We use .`java` extension at the end of java file.

 # Compiling of A Java Program:
-When we compile a Java program it does'nt convert our code to machine language rather it converts it to **Bytecode** After Compilation is successful it creates a `.class` file which contains bytecode of source code.
+When we compile a Java program it doesn't convert our code to machine language rather it converts it to **Byte-code** After Compilation is successful it creates a `.class` file which contains bytecode of source code.
 Bytecodes are executed by JVM{Java Virtual Machine}.
 Class Name and File name should be same in Java.